pattan9955/when-meet-bot/README.md

 # when-meet-bot
-A Telegram bot that accepts multiple e-calendar files (.ics format) and finds common free times
+A Telegram bot that accepts and stores multiple e-calendar files (.ics format) and finds common free times when queried.